automationbroker/apb/docs/developers.md

 ### Alternative to using `apb push`
 When developing APBs, there are a couple of factors which could prevent the developer from using the full development lifecycle that the `apb` tooling offers.
 Primarily these factors are:
 * Developing against an OpenShift/Kubernetes cluster that exists on a remote host
-* Developing Bundles on a machine that doesn't have access to the Docker daemon
+* Developing APBs on a machine that doesn't have access to the Docker daemon

 If a developer meets any of these criteria, then we suggest the following workflow to publish images to the internal OCP registry so that the Automation Broker can bootstrap the image.
 This section will show you how to do these steps with the `apb` tooling and without.